Ubisoft: Games

 According to Guillemot, Ubisoft recognised that connected sandbox games, with seamless switches between single and multiplayer modes provided the players with more fun, leading the company to switch from pursuing single-player only games to internet connected ones.
 According to Guillemot, Ubisoft internally refers to its reimagined self as 'before The Division and an 'after The Division.

 In an interview with The Verge, Anne Blondel-Jouin, executive producer of The Crew turned vice-president of live operations, noted that The Crew was an early game of Ubisoft's to require a persistent internet connection in order to play.
 This raised concerns for gamers and internally at the company.

+Additional media

 Film and television

 In 1999, 12 years before the founding of Ubisoft Film & Television, a 3D animated Rayman series known as Rayman: The Animated Series was produced to help promote Rayman 2: The Great Escape, which was released the same year.
 The series was produced in-house by Ubisoft.
 In 2011, Ubisoft initiated its Ubisoft Film & Television division (then named Ubisoft Motion Pictures).
 Initially developing media works tied to Ubisoft's games, it has since diversified to other works including about video games.
 Productions include the live-action film Assassin's Creed (2016) and the series Rabbids Invasion (2013–2022) and Mythic Quest (2020–2025).

+Educational content

+Ubisoft has been partnering with various museums to help bring the research and modeling that has been done for games in the Assassins Creed and Far Cry series as part of museum exhibits.
+This extends from the addition of Discovery Tours in the Assassins Creed games, which allowed players to explore the games' world without other gameplay aspects.